owid/sdg-tracker.org/pages/sustainable-consumption-production.md

         <div class="col-md">
             <span>SDG Indicator 12.2.1</span>
             <h3>Material footprint</h3>
             <p><strong>Definition:</strong> Indicator 12.2.1 is <i><q>material footprint, material footprint per capita, and material footprint per GDP</q></i>.<p>Material Footprint (MF) is the attribution of global material extraction to domestic final demand of a country.
-The total material footprint is the sum of the material footprint for biomass, fossil fuels, metal ores and non-metal ores. <p>Data on material footprints are outdated and unavailable for years following 2010.</p>
+The total material footprint is the sum of the material footprint for biomass, fossil fuels, metal ores and non-metal ores. <p>The definition or target level of sustainable material footprint is  not defined.
+Data on material footprints are outdated and unavailable for years following 2010.</p>
             <p><strong>Goal:</strong> <i><q>By 2030, achieve the sustainable management and efficient use of natural resources</q></i>.</p>
         </div>
         <div class="col-md">